Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

     >}}

-Since an I2C bus is a shared medium and multiple transceivers are connected onto the same I2C bus the FPGA act's as the I2C Master of this bus, as well as the controller for allowing the Broadcom Ethernet ASIC to interface with the I2C bus.
+Since an I2C bus is a shared medium and multiple transceivers are connected onto the same I2C bus the FPGA acts as the I2C Master of this bus, as well as the controller for allowing the Broadcom Ethernet ASIC to interface with the I2C bus.

 Thanks to this we can obtain information on the internal status of our connected transceivers.

-Commands like `show fiber-ports optical-transceiver` give us the latest internal operating parameters as read by the transverse internal microcontroller and reported over I2C to the system.
+Commands like `show fiber-ports optical-transceiver` give us the latest internal operating parameters as read by the transceiver's internal microcontroller and reported over I2C to the system.
-Using this command we can get information on the transceivers temperature, input and output signal strength and operating voltage.
+Using this command we can get information on the transceiver's temperature, input and output signal strength and operating voltage.
 ```
 (Routing) #show fiber-ports optical-transceiver all